 But will new rules survive the transition?

-the White House Office of Management and Budget, M-17-18, aims to help federal agencies achieve a balance between cost-cutting efforts and not undercutting or preventing agencies from achieving their missions.
+A new memorandum from the White House Office of Management and Budget, M-17-18, aims to help federal agencies achieve a balance between cost-cutting efforts and not undercutting or preventing agencies from achieving their missions.

-affirms that "Conferences play an important role in the federal government, whether by enabling the sharing of knowledge among large groups, bringing together dispersed communities or providing opportunities for interaction, collaboration and presenting cutting-edge work."
+The new memo affirms that "Conferences play an important role in the federal government, whether by enabling the sharing of knowledge among large groups, bringing together dispersed communities or providing opportunities for interaction, collaboration and presenting cutting-edge work."

 A directive in the memo states that each agency can designate an official to approve spending in excess of $500,000 on a single conference that an agency is hosting or co-hosting; previously, only the head of the agency was able to approve costs, tying up the planning process.